ProfessorHobo/examplewebsite/README.md

 # examplewebsite
-An example website I'm testing as my first project on GitHub
+An example website I'm testing as my first project on GitHub.